Insects of Iowa

 Method 2

 This is a new setup that I am starting to use.
 This is more portable and allows me to set the camera looking down squarely on the subject.
-The above setup required me to shoot at an angle.
+The above setup required me to shoot at a large angle.
 For larger specimens this was somewhat of a problem.
-The new setup allows for the specimen to be square to the camera.
+The new setup allows for the specimen to be more square to the camera.

 The box is made out of 3/4 plywood (14 x 16 inches).
 I put a rabbit on all four sides.
 I then made the sides out of 1/2 inch plywood, 2 7/8 inches high.
 Inside is mounted a 12 inch fluorescent ring bulb that is set up from the bottom..
 I mounted a ballast transformer and hooked up a six foot cord.
 In the bottom, I hollowed out a 3 inch square and placed a piece of foam for the pins to stick into.
-Over that is a piece of black construction paper (try to get a good fine piece).
+Over that is a piece of black construction paper (Try to get a good fine piece.
+I use Strathmore 400 Artagain C Black 446-8 19x25 for most moths.
+For black moths I use Stratmore 451-6 Blazer Blue) .
 The ring gives good even lighting.
-You need to set your camera for the right lighting type and then check when editing the pictures for proper light balance.